 Styles of Shower Enclosure

 This is where you custom-design your bathing experience to fit your taste.
-Depending on how much your budget is, you can go for modern or a traditional feel, one with or without a frame, and different glass styles.
+Depending on how much your budget is, you can go for a modern or a traditional feel, one with or without a frame, and different glass styles.
 Below is a short description to help you decide;

 Traditional/ Modern Style – you can achieve either a modern or traditional feel for your bathroom by mixing the correct shape, choice of material or glass used, type of frame, the choice of doors and even the choice of tray used.
 This is therefore largely dependent on your taste and pocket depth.